 - use GPS equipment to pinpoint where stress is building up or being released in the Earth’s crust

 - model earthquake effects on communities

 - develop designs to improve the safety and strength of buildings and services

 Monitoring active volcanoes

 There are 12 active volcanic areas in New Zealand.
-Although the probability of an eruption affecting a large area is relatively low in any one year, New Zealand needs to be prepared for a range of styles of volcanic eruptions.
+Although the chance of an eruption affecting a large area is low in any one year, New Zealand needs to be prepared for different kinds of volcanic eruptions.

 Tsunami detection and modelling

-- studying offshore faults and earthquakes that may produce local tsunami
+- studying offshore faults and earthquakes that may cause local tsunami

-- identifying tsunamis that have occurred in the past and measuring their impact
+- finding tsunami that have happened in the past and looking at their impact

 - working with scientists from other countries to share information and research

-- LINZ maintain a network of tide gauges to detect arrival and height of tsunami waves
+- tide gauges are used to record the arrival and height of tsunami waves

 - modelling local tsunami produced by earthquakes, undersea landslides and volcanoes

-- educating the public so people know what to do if there is a tsunami
+- teaching the public so people know what to do if there is a tsunami

 Monitoring and modelling landslides

-Unstable land, intense rainfall, earthquakes and people developing the land can lead to landslides.
-Studying ground stability, landslide events and triggers and locating faults can help us to understand landslides better.
+Unstable land, heavy rainfall, earthquakes and people changing the land can lead to landslides.
+Studying the strength of the ground, landslide events and triggers, and locating faults can help us to understand landslides better.